drogoganor/ImageTagWPF/README.md

 On this tab you can select from several operations:

+* Auto Organize
-* Auto Organize: Move images into your Output Folders as necessary.
+..* Move images into your Output Folders as necessary.
+* Consolidate Duplicates
-* Consolidate Duplicates: Find identical files by checksum and consolidate into a single record.
+..* Find identical files by checksum and consolidate into a single record.
 Uncheck Ignore Filename to require both the filename and checksum be identical.
-* Find Orphaned Records: Find records where the image couldn't be found on disk.
+* Find Orphaned Records
+..* Find records where the image couldn't be found on disk.
 Should auto-resolve if an identical image is found in your tagged images directory.
-* Find Orphaned Images: Find images in your tagged directory that aren't being tracked in the database.
+* Find Orphaned Images
+..* Find images in your tagged directory that aren't being tracked in the database.
+* Replace Path
-* Replace Path: Replace image paths in the database.
+..* Replace image paths in the database.
 Good to use if you moved your images directory.
 Enter the old directory in Search and the new directory in Replace.
-* Update Parent Tags: Go through tags of all tagged images and apply any parent tags that might be missing.
+* Update Parent Tags
+..* Go through tags of all tagged images and apply any parent tags that might be missing.
-* Delist Entire Directory: Remove from the database all image records that have a path starting with the Dir value.
+* Delist Entire Directory
+..* Remove from the database all image records that have a path starting with the Dir value.
-* Find Dupes By Content: Extremely slow and experimental process to identify duplicate images with the same resolution, but different filesize/checksums.
+* Find Dupes By Content
+..* Extremely slow and experimental process to identify duplicate images with the same resolution, but different filesize/checksums.
 You would be well advised to use a specialized image duplicate finder application instead of this.
-* Clear Copy Directories: Deletes all files from folders in Output Folders that have "Copy Only" set to true.
+* Clear Copy Directories
+..* Deletes all files from folders in Output Folders that have "Copy Only" set to true.
+* Clear Log
-* Clear Log: Clears the log window.
+..* Clears the log window.

 Some operations won't resolve conflicts automatically, so you might need to proceed to the "Resolve" tab.
 Here you can select a conflict item, then click the Resolve Issue button to try and solve the conflict.
 For a duplicate file, you will be prompted to select which file to keep.